SysLLMatic: Large Language Models are Software System Optimizers: Background and Related Works

 \textit{Code optimization} refactors programs to improve performance or efficiency without changing functionality, often prioritizing runtime metrics over readability or maintainability.
-Traditional techniques largely focused on compiler-level transformations~\cite{bacon1994compiler}, such as global common-subexpression elimination~\cite{John1970}, loop-invariant code motion~\cite{Aho1986}, and register allocation~\cite{CHAITIN1981}.
-These and other advances are integrated into compilers such as LLVM~\cite{Lattner2004} and the JVM.
+Prior to the use of AI or LLMs, most work on optimization relied on established techniques such as compiler transformation and program analysis~\cite{bacon1994compiler}.
+At the compiler level, classic transformations include global common-subexpression elimination~\cite{John1970}, loop-invariant code motion~\cite{Aho1986}, and register allocation~\cite{CHAITIN1981}.
+Later work introduced advanced data-flow techniques such as sparse conditional constant propagation, enabling efficient constant folding across complex control flow with near-linear time~\cite{Wegman1991}.
+Cytron \etal~\cite{Cytron1991} introduced static single-assignment (SSA) form for unified data-flow analyses.
+Profile-guided optimization (PGO) followed, with path profiling~\cite{Ball1996} enabling code layout improvements based on runtime traces.
+These and other advances such as SSA~\cite{Cytron1991} and PGO~\cite{Ball1996} are integrated into compilers such as LLVM~\cite{Lattner2004}, a SSA-based infrastructure supporting compile-, link-, and run-time optimization.
+Beyond traditional compilers, tools like OpenTuner~\cite{Ansel2014} automate the search for optimal compiler configurations.

 Complementing compiler-level transformations, source-code-level optimizations directly modify source code to improve performance.
-Common techniques include loop transformations (\eg unrolling~\cite{bacon1994compiler}) and tiling~\cite{Lam1991} to enhance instruction-level parallelism and cache locality.
-Other key techniques are data structure selection~\cite{Couto2017} and memoization~\cite{bacon1994compiler,davis2021using,ford2002packrat}.
-However, a key challenge for such optimizations is the vast search space~\cite{white_evo_improvement_code_2011}, requiring significant manual effort and expertise~\cite{Ansel2014, Selakovic2017}.
+These source-level changes are often described as recurring \emph{performance patterns}, which capture common optimization strategies that developers apply to improve efficiency.
+Common techniques include loop transformations (\eg unrolling~\cite{bacon1994compiler} and tiling~\cite{Lam1991}) to enhance instruction-level parallelism and cache locality.
+Other key techniques include memoization~\cite{bacon1994compiler,ford2002packrat, Michie1968Memo}, dead code elimination~\cite{Cytron1991}, precision tuning~\cite{Khalifa2022}, and data structure selection~\cite{Couto2017} to improve memory access and algorithmic complexity.
+These optimizations can be applied manually or through source-to-source transformation tools, but both approaches often require significant expertise and developer effort~\cite{Ansel2014, Selakovic2017}.
+Genetic programming has been explored to automate such optimizations; however, a key challenge for such optimizations is the vast search space~\cite{white_evo_improvement_code_2011}.
 This motivates the need for automated techniques that can explore this space more efficiently.